Where We Work

 Providing Aid and Disaster Relief in the USA

-MedicaI Missionaries sends items including medical equipment, clothing, health and household supplies to those in need in the USA, primarily in the Virginia/DC area, West Virginia, Appalachia, and Native American Reservations across the nation.
+MedicaI Missionaries sends items including medical equipment, clothing, food, health and household supplies to those in need in the USA, primarily in the Virginia/DC area, West Virginia, Appalachia, and Native American Reservations across the nation.

 Medical Missionaries responds to Disaster Relief needs wherever they occur.
 We have sent disaster relief supplies for victims of hurricanes, floods and tornadoes, most recently in Florida (Hurricane Irma, 2017), Texas (Hurricane Harvey, 2017), the Jersey Shore (Hurricane Sandy, 2012), and Louisiana (Hurricane Katrina, 2009).

 International Disaster Relief and Shipments of Medical Supplies

 Medical Missionaries also works with partner groups to send medicines, medical supplies and medical equipment to help build healthcare infrastructure in some of the poorest countries throughout the world, and also provide disaster relief supplies.